xlilix2312/Kartoffel/content/posts/chapitre_5.md

 I continued walking in this manner for some time, endeavouring, by bodily exercise, to ease the load that weighed upon my mind.
 I traversed the streets, without any clear conception of where I was, or what I was doing.
 My heart palpitated in the sickness of fear; and I hurried on with irregular steps, not daring to look about me:—

-"Like one who, on a lonely road,
+> "Like one who, on a lonely road,
 ⁠Doth walk in fear and dread,
 And, having once turned round, walks on,

-⁠And turns no more his head;
+And turns no more his head;
 Because he knows a frightful fiend

-⁠Doth close behind him tread."[1]
+Doth close behind him tread."
+[Coleridge’s “Ancient Mariner.”](https://en.wikisource.org/wiki/The_Rime_of_the_Ancient_Mariner)